MooHoll/Parent_of_Origin_Methylation/CONTRIBUTING.md

 ## Current Goals
-This project is currently finished but any improvements on the code are welcome.
+This project is currently under-way, any contribution to the GLM model used to determine parent-of-origin methylation is particuarly welcome.

 ## Pull Requests